 Integrate with different disciplines.

 Mobile Technology Courses and Units are now appearing at degree level, eg the University of Glasgow offers Mobile and Ubiquitous Systems (Msc) and the University of Central Lancashire offers an ordinary degree in Mobile Interactive Technology.
 The proposal to develop new qualifications at SCQF levels 4, 5 and 6 was seen as providing an entry point and route of progression in this curricular area.
+Since June 2017, this qualification is only available at SCQF Levels 4 and 5.

 3 Aims of the Group Awards